Vita Wei become the leading leisurewear, designer brand in China

 Establishing the Chinese Brand as a quality investment

-The Chinese are deeply concerned with ‘face’, that is their status and reputation, this is reflected by their choice of clothing brand.
+The Chinese are deeply concerned with ‘face’, that is their status and reputation, this is reflected by their choice of the clothing brand.
 Branding is everything for upmarket fashion in China, consumers are buying into the philosophy and creative lifestyle you espouse.

 Finding the right solutions